yupferris/ferris-makes-demos-notes/README.md

 Execution starts on a block and steps downwards block-by-block, it stops when hitting an empty block.

 Vertical arrangement: One vertical stack is one scope.
-A called subroutine has access to the variables of the caller.

 Horizontal arrangement: for now it is only for visually grouping vertical stacks to organise functionality.

+Scoping: A called subroutine has access to the variables of the caller.
+Argument ops (`ar`) compile-time check that callers have a certain local variable available when calling subroutines.
+This can ensure certain things to be there.

 (`00:31:00`) Shaders are compiled, uniforms values are defined as float (`uf`) or render targets as texture inputs (`urtt`).